🪰85,269 violations tracked across 67 Florida counties

 • Disposition: Administrative complaint recommended

 • [23-03-4] Nonfood-contact surface soiled with grease, food debris, dirt, slime or dust.
-Observed in multiple reach in coolers; soiled gaskets.
+Observed gaskets soiled in multiple coolers.

 • [22-31-4] Non-pitting surface rust on food-contact equipment.
 Observed on dry food and dish racks.